 How Did Princess Diana Spend Her Last Birthday?
 Doing What She Did Best

-It’s been 23 years since Princess Diana was tragically killed in a motor vehicle accident.
-In honor of the late royal, we’re taking a walk down memory lane and examining how she spent her final birthday.
+It’s been 24 years since Princess Diana was tragically killed in a motor vehicle accident.
+In honor of the late royal (who should have turned 60 today), we’re taking a walk down memory lane and examining how she spent her final birthday.

 Princess Diana rang in her 36th birthday on July 1, 1997, when she attended a gala celebrating the Tate Gallery’s Centenary in London.
 Unlike the other attendees, who walked directly into the event, the People’s Princess greeted the crowds of well-wishers, who bombarded her with cards, flowers, balloons and other presents.